 Most significantly from a performance standpoint, the Cochise shell material isn’t polypropylene, Grilamid or some other less sturdy stuff, but high-grade polyether (PE) in a bi-injection that makes the sole and spine 2.5 times stiffer despite shell walls that are 30% thinner.
 This results in a boot weighing less than 2000g with the steering properties of a World Cup race clone.

-The big news for 2018 is a significant re-design of the women’s Mach 1 models, a direct result of Tecnica’s Women to Women campaign, a feedback loop similar to what transpired during the Mach 1’s development.
-The major changes are to the C.A.S. inner boot, the upper cuff and stance position.
+Two years ago, Tecnica significantly re-designed the women’s Mach 1 models, a direct result of Tecnica’s Women to Women campaign, a feedback loop similar to what transpired during the Mach 1’s development.
+The major changes were to the C.A.S. inner boot, the upper cuff and stance position.
 The women’s C.A.S. liner is softer, to improve initial fit impression and lined with Merino wool, which is cooling when it’s hot out and super insulating when it’s cold.
-To improve circulation and blood flow, all Mach 1 W liners feature a Celliant® and Lambswool blend.
+To improve circulation and blood flow, all Mach 1 W liners feature a Celliant® and lambswool blend.
 Celliant is a bi-component fabric that converts body heat into infrared energy, which in turn enhances circulation and oxygen delivery.

-Research conducted with Cerism University Research Center found that women ski in better balance when at a well-supported 12o stance angle, so the new Mach 1 W’s spines are 3mm taller and set to this natural stance position.
+Research conducted with Cerism University Research Center found that women ski in better balance when at a well-supported 12o stance angle, so the Mach 1 W spine is taller and set to this natural stance position.
 Ditto the new Mach Sport W models.